top of page

 My Story

-When I first found yoga I'd been working as a Counsellor for several years and had spent much longer still on my own therapeutic journey, searching for the missing pieces that would complete my healing.
+When I first found yoga I'd been working as a Counselling Therapist for several years and had spent much longer still on my own therapeutic journey, searching for the missing pieces that would complete my healing.
 Having experienced chronic pain for many years following childhood trauma, I was desperate to feel in control of my relationship with my body, not dependent upon someone fixing me all the time.

 Yoga's balance of stretching, strengthening, and breathing was something I had never experienced before, and I knew straight away that it was going to mean a lot to me.
 I fell in love with the peacefulness of a deep, inner connection that yoga had gifted me.